-Impacts: Operation of the two new wells in the Laws area could cause f in artesian wells to stop or diminish to a degree that impacts the vegetation up on such flow would result.
-Project Description/ Mitigation Measure: Existing and new monitoring wells will be used to monitor water levels and vegetation as provided in the Water Agreement and the Green Book.
-Groundwater pumping will be managed to an causing reductions in the amount of water flowing from these wells such that significant decreases and changes to vegetation would result.
-If it is projected that such decreases and change could occur, water will be supplied to avoid such vegetation decreases or changes. d void on Mitigation Goals/ Strategies/Actions: Avoidance of impact.
-Project Status/ Effectiveness: N/A Mitigation Plan Required/Status: No. on 5-1991 Owens Valley EIR 5-32 May 2 011
+Impacts: Operation of the two new wells in the Laws area could cause flow levels and vegetation as provided in the Water Agreement and the Green Book.
+Groundwater pumping will be managed to avoid causing reductions in the amount of water flowing from these wells such that significant decreases and changes to vegetation would result.
+If it is projected that such decreases and changes could occur, water will be supplied to avoid such vegetation decreases or changes.